 33.4 Exceptions to the Application of the Bank Transactions Agreement

-The Agreement on Bank Transactions [and the Agreement on Financial Transactions] separately submitted by the Borrower or made and entered into by and between the Borrower and a Lender shall not apply to this Agreement and the transactions contemplated in this Agreement.
+The Agreement on Bank Transactions [and the Agreement on Financial Transactions] separately submitted by the Borrower to a Lender or separately made and entered into by and between the Borrower and a Lender shall not apply to this Agreement and the transactions contemplated in this Agreement.

 33.5 Notices

-(i) Any notice under this Agreement shall be made in writing expressly stating that it is made for the purpose of this Agreement, and given by any of the methods described in (a) to (d) below to the address of the receiving party described at the end of this Agreement.
+(i) Any notice under this Agreement shall be made in writing expressly stating that it is made for the purpose of this Agreement, and given by any of the methods described in (a) to (d) below to the address of the receiving party.
 Each party to this Agreement may change its address by giving notice thereof to the Agent.

-(a) Personal delivery;
+(a) Personal delivery

-(b) Registered mail or courier service;
+(b) Registered mail or courier service

-(c) Transmission by facsimile [(in this case, the original copy of notice must be delivered later to the recipient by either of the methods described in (a) and (b) above)]; or
+(c) Transmission by facsimile [(in this case, upon request of the other party, the original copy of notice must be delivered later to the recipient by either of the methods described in (a) and (b) above)]

-(d) [E/X (only for any notice among Lenders and the Agent).]
+(d) [E/X (only for any notice among Lenders and the Agent)]

 (ii) The notice pursuant to the preceding item shall be deemed to have been delivered at the time, in the case of transmission by facsimile, when receipt of facsimile is confirmed, and in the case of any other methods, when actually received.